Lowering Barriers and Building Motivation: ADHD Strategies for Daily Success

 [00:03:21] Dusty: And I’m Dusty.

-[00:04:24] Asher: And this is Translating ADHD listeners, a reminder that I am doing a live coaching demonstration for our Patreon subscribers on Thursday, March 19th at 8 p.m. eastern.
-If you’re not currently a subscriber but you would like to attend.
-You can visit the website translating adhd.com.
-Click on the Patreon tab, and for five bucks a month, you gain access to these monthly live events and you also gain access to our podcast discord server.
+[00:04:24] Asher: And this is Translating ADHD listeners, a reminder that I am doing a live coaching demonstration for our Patreon subscribers on Thursday, March 19th at 8 p.m.
+EST. If you’re not currently a subscriber but you would like to attend, you can visit the website www.translatingadhd.com and click on the Patreon tab.
+For $5/month, you gain access to these monthly live events and you also gain access to our podcast discord server.
 So, Dusty…

 [00:36:25] Dusty: Yes, Ash?